AwsamAgbarya/Courses-Notes/University/Machine Learning/Subjects/Bayes Decision Theory.md

 According to bayes theorem ^6uKhU7bF

-This tells us that the classifier is accurate when one class is highly dominant over the other! ^uRJ0p5DM
+This tells us that the classifier is accurate when one class is highly dominant over the other!
+(While the result we got is in binary classification, it does apply to more classes) ^uRJ0p5DM

 Whys it hard?
  ^MzcWvPcD